evkx/evkx.github.io/content/models/volkswagen/id.3/id.3_gtx/_index.md

 ## Drivetrain

 Volkswagen ID.3 GTX has a rear-wheel drive system supported by one motor on the rear axle.
-The motor(s) used are [Induction Motors](../../../../technology/motors/asm/).
+The motor used are [Induction Motors](../../../../technology/motors/asm/).

+### Suspension

 The standard suspension has steel springs with a fixed height but an optional damping adjustment.
 The ground clearance with this suspension is 150 mm.